Loved by many, fired by few

-John C Garand, the inventor of the M1 Rifle that now forever carries his name, began work on the semi-automatic rifle with an integral en-bloc 8-shot clip as early as 1924 at the US Army’s Springfield Arsenal.
+John C Garand, the inventor of the M1 semi-automatic rifle that now and forever carries his name, began work on this weapon with an integral en-bloc eight-shot clip as early as 1924 at the US Army’s Springfield Arsenal.
 By November 1935, it was cleared for procurement and was set to replace the Army’s stocks of WWI and earlier issue M1903 and M1917 rifles.
 The Marines, long a cash-poor and oft-neglected cousin of the Army, were usually left to make do with what they had and that’s where Melvin Johnson saw opportunity.

 Melvin Johnson and his rifle

-A Harvard-educated lawyer by training, Melvin Maynard Johnson, Jr, was also something of an inventor, a businessman, and a Marine Corps Reserve officer.
-In 1936, the same year that the Army adopted their in-house designed Garand, Johnson patented his own ten-shot, recoil-operated semi-automatic rifle.
+A Harvard-educated lawyer by training, Melvin Maynard Johnson, Jr, was also something-of an inventor, a businessman and a Marine Corps Reserve officer.
+In 1936, the same year that the Army adopted their in-house designed Garand, Johnson patented his own 10-shot, recoil-operated semi-automatic rifle.
 Produced by his own workshop, duly named Johnson Automatics, the Johnson rifle prototypes were submitted to not only the Marines, but also the Dutch, British, Canadian, and French governments for testing.

-One of the most interesting features of the Johnson was its rotary feed magazine, similar in concept as today’s Ruger 10/22 with the exception of not being detachable and clambered for .30-06.
-The magazine had a 10-round capacity (plus one round in chamber making total capacity 11 rounds.)
-Importantly, and very different from the M1, the Johnson could be topped off by either single rounds or the old Springfield 1903 stripper clips already on hand.
-With the M1, it was 8-rounds or nothing.
-Another useful design point was that both the rifle and LMG had a quick-change barrel that could be swapped out in the field in seconds.
+One of the most interesting features of the Johnson was its rotary feed magazine, similar in concept as today’s Ruger 10/22 with the exception of not being detachable and chambered for .30-06.
+The magazine had a 10-round capacity (plus one round in chamber.)
+Importantly, and very different from the M1, the Johnson could be topped off by either single rounds or the old Springfield 1903 stripper clips already on hand — with the M1, it was eight rounds or nothing.
+Another useful design point was that both the rifle and a LMG model had a quick-change barrel that could be swapped out in the field in seconds.